 1 Think about what you want to do with your space.
 The most important aspect of any interior design is to think about what you want to do with your space.
 This doesn’t mean just figuring out what you want to “put in” your space, but what you plan on doing when you “don’t put in” things there.
 In short, you need to strike a good balance between “white space” and the actual space you want to use.

 - When it comes to your actual space, figure out how much of your space do you want to allocate for your furniture and accessories, and how much do you want there for people to walk around in.
 Try to figure out if you can create a “walking plan” for a room, so people will naturally navigate around furniture and accessories to get to places they want.
+Don’t get discouraged if you have a relatively smaller room; RoomsToGo can make it easy to maneuver around your tight, cozy space.
 The more seamless they can go around your chosen design, the better.

 - Think of what you want your space to look like as it “functions.”
 The overall design has to work with how you want your home to “work” on a day-to-day basis.
 Hypothetically: how does the kitchen design work when you cook?
 How does the living room fare with family bonding?
 Can you roam around your room properly, or is there enough room in your desk to open your laptop and see the schedule of the Michaels’ employees you manage?
 Regardless of what you plan on doing or the kind of work you have, your interior design has to work in your favor.